Command-Line Help for spacetime

 -

--p,--project-path <PROJECT_PATH>— The system path (absolute or relative) to the module projectDefault value:
+-p,--module-path <MODULE_PATH>— The system path (absolute or relative) to the module project.
+Defaults to spacetimedb/ subdirectory, then current directory. -

 -b,--bin-path <WASM_FILE>— The system path (absolute or relative) to the compiled wasm binary we should publish, instead of building the project. -